powersj/powersj.io/content/post/ubuntu-chdist.md

 create <DIST> [<URL> <RELEASE> <SECTIONS>]
 ```

-The first part, '<DIST>', is the name of the chdist you will use later to refer to it, normally the release name.
+The first part, `<DIST>`, is the name of the chdist you will use later to refer to it, normally the release name.

 The next part is optional as without it chdist creates an empty sources.list file, but if you include the information now, you can get started with your chdist right away.
 This part is essentially the line in a sources.list file where:

-* 'URL' is the URL of the archive (e.g. http://archive.ubuntu.com/ubuntu)
+* 'URL' is the URL of the archive (e.g. `http://archive.ubuntu.com/ubuntu`)
 * 'RELEASE' is the release you are interested in (e.g. xenial, artful, stretch)
 * 'SECTIONS' are the specific sections you want (e.g. main, non-free, universe)